cslarsen/mersenne-twister/README.md

 You can read more about the [Mersenne Twister on Wikipedia](https://secure.wikimedia.org/wikipedia/en/wiki/Mersenne_twister).

+**UPDATE**

-**UPDATE**: Prior versions that did loop unrolling had a bug that caused numbers to differ significantly from the reference MT implementation.
-I would like to thank Mikael Leetmaa for pointing this out.
+All prior versions with loop unrolling had a bug that caused numbers to differ significantly from the reference implementation.
+This has now been fixed, and the tests have been expanded to test 2000 consecutive numbers and numbers at doubed index positions up to over four billion.
+Thanks to Mikael Leetmaa for letting me know about this!

-This has now been fixed, and I've expanded the test suite to test runs of four billion numbers (I only check individual numbers at doubling index positions, but only a few hundred _consecutive_ sequences).

-Nyall Dawson also pointed out that I did an out-of-bounds read in the array.
+I've also fixed an out-of-bounds read in the MT array.
+Thanks to Nyall Dawson for finding this bug!
-This has also been fixed.
-Thanks!

 Drop-in replacement for libc's srand() and rand()
 -------------------------------------------------